SybilHerreraFoessel/FFPE-Visium-probe-design-Snakemake/README.md

 # FFPE Visium probe design with snakemake
-This pipeline developed by Ireen van Dolderen (with different python scripts) has been modified by Sybil Herrera Foessel to be run as a Snakemake workflow system.
-In addition to the input files and the python files a Snakefile has been included as well as an probes_env.yaml file.
-Ireen used two input files, top10_marker_genes_T89.xlsx and markergenes_plus_conversion.xlsx, the first one with markers identified from cluster analysis and the second with markers from literature review.
-The top10_marker_genes_T89.xlsx can be used for pasting the new markers that you want to include in the 'gene' column and in markergenes_plus_conversion.xlsx the 'T 89' column is used by the first python script (primer3_input_design_T89.py) for extracting the entries (duplified are checked within the script).
+The pipeline developed by Ireen van Dolderen (with different python scripts) has been modified by Sybil Herrera Foessel to be run as a Snakemake workflow system.
+See folder Step1 for the updated files.
+The entire pipeline consists of 2 steps, step 1 consisting of the pipeline originally developed by Ireen van Dolderen, here adapted to Snakemake, and modified to be more generalizable with only one input file for the gene of interest.
+Step2 are scripts developed by Sybil Herrera Foessel that include blasting against databases (env-nt, prok-nt, and viruses-nt) to check sequences (trimmed from A-tail and prefix) for cross-hybridization, excluding sequences with 99% similarity and preparing files for probe ordering.

 ![Rule Graph](rulegraph.png)
 ![File Graph](filegraph.png)

-## Files needed

-- top10_marker_genes_T89.xlsx #input file 1.
-- markergenes_plus_conversion.xlsx #Excel file with marker genes based on literature research, input file 2.
-- primer3_input_design_T89.py
-- generate_probe_pairs.py
-- target_specificity_trim.py
-- select_probe_pairs.py
-- Snakefile_New2
-- probes_env.yaml

-## Output files

-- primer3_input_full.txt
-- primer3_output.txt
-- probe_pairs_hyb_T89.fasta
-- possible_probe_pairs.txt
-- probes_pairs_comb_target_specificity_CDS.txt
-- trimmed_paired_probes_target_specificity_CDS.txt
-- selected_probes.txt

-Additional output from the first python script (primer3_input_design_T89.py) These files are generated for having better control:
-- num_entries_genelist_DE.txt (top10_marker_genes_T89.xlsx)
-- num_entries_lit_marker_df.txt (markergenes_plus_conversion.xlsx)
-- genelist_full.txt (list of all entries entering the pipeline)
-- missing_genes.txt (gene IDs from genelist_full that are missing in Potrx01-CDS.fa)

 ---